List of Indiana Jones characters: René Belloq

 Belloq's first name was Emile in an August 1979 draft of the script, and Marion was originally more infatuated with him.
-Spielberg considered Jacques Dutronc and Giancarlo Giannini for the part before casting Freeman.
+Spielberg considered French singer and actor Jacques Dutronc and Italian actor Giancarlo Giannini for the part before casting Freeman.
 While watching Death of a Princess he noticed that Freeman had very piercing eyes.

 Belloq was intended to appear in the prequel Indiana Jones and the Temple of Doom, but the character was written out for unknown reasons.
 He was set to appear in The Young Indiana Jones Chronicles, but the show was canceled before its third season.
 He and the 21-year-old Indiana would have become friends in Honduras in 1920, although his ruthless traits would be exhibited by stealing and selling a crystal skull to F. A. Mitchell-Hedges.
 He would have aided Indiana and Percy Fawcett in Brazil in an episode set in 1921.
 He was also intended to appear in the canceled Dark Horse Comics limited series Indiana Jones and the Lost Horizon, in which he appears in the prologue discovering a fake Turin Shroud in New York City in 1926.

 In an early script of Indiana Jones and the Kingdom of the Crystal Skull called Indiana Jones and the City of the Gods and written by Frank Darabont, the Nazis were set to appear, seeking revenge for Belloq's and Toht's deaths, but the script was rejected.

 Kenner released a 3.75 in action figure (dressed in Jewish robes) in late 1982, which was available by mail order until 1983.
 A Belloq figure in normal clothes was also released in 1983.
 He was included in a TSR, Inc. collection of metal miniatures the following year.
 Hasbro released a 3.75 in Belloq in Jewish robes in 2008 (which comes with the fertility idol).
 An Adventure Heroes figurine, which comes with the Ark and a murderous spirit, will also be released.
 Lego made a Belloq figure for a playset based on the Raiders opening sequence.